Ravi-Pansuriya/GeekyMQTT/README.md

 ## Limitations

- - It only works over geekyworks' specified MQTT format and has all the limitation of `PubSubClient`. [library](https://github.com/knolleary/pubsubclient/issues)
+ - It only works over geekyworks' specified MQTT format and has all the limitation of `PubSubClient` ([issues](https://github.com/knolleary/pubsubclient/issues)).

 ## Compatible Hardware